 Yes and no. You can only file evictions if you own the rental property yourselves.
 Because the corporation (LLC) technically owns the rental property, only an attorney can file an eviction action or sue for damages.

-Due to a recent Supreme Court of Ohio ruling, however, you now may file a complaint in small claims court on behalf of the LLC for damages against the tenants, as long as you do not act as a lawyer would at trial by arguing or cross-examining witnesses, or engaging in other acts of advocacy.
+However, you may file a complaint in small claims court on behalf of the LLC for damages against the tenants, as long as you do not act as a lawyer would at trial by arguing or cross-examining witnesses, or engaging in other acts of advocacy.
 Note, though, that in small claims court, you can seek no more than $3,000 in damages.Q: When may a landlord collect attorney fees or punitive damages in an action against a tenant?A: